rmoesbergen/openwrt-ha-device-tracker/README.md

 * ap_name: If you have only one access point, leave as "".
 If this runs on multiple access points, give a name here, e.g. "ap1".
 The mac address of every Wi-Fi device will be prefixed with this name in HA.
 * location: Custom location name to be assigned to online devices.
 Default: "home"
 * away: Custom location name to be sent when a device is no longer connected.
 Default: "not_home"
+* fallback_sync_interval: Interval in seconds to perform a full sync of online/offline devices to HA.
+Enable this as a fallback option if you have issues with devices not being detected as 'offline' when they go out of WiFi range.
+**NOTE**: this will perform a 'ubus get clients' call every X seconds, which could increase load on the router.
+Default 0 (disabled)
 * debug: Enable or disable debugging (prints state information on stdout when enabled).
 Default: false

 ## (Optional) Home Assistant Configuration